-Software & maintenance management (3)
+Software & Maintenance Management (3)

 - Keeping track of security patches is very important, and people-intensive.

-- Getting email notifications from security sources (CERT, etc.) is recommended.
+- Getting email notifications from trusted security industry sources (CERT, etc.) is recommended.

-- If you have to install a package from source, it probably won't be too difficult.
+- If you have to compile a package from source, it probably won't be too difficult.

 - tar -zxf package.name.tar.gz

 - cd package-directory

 - ./configure

 - make, and then make install